Costs Involved in the U.S. Citizenship Application Process

 Tip #1: As an alternative to hiring a private attorney to assist with application preparation, you can consider using websites that offer both application and legal review.
 The average online legal review costs $150-$350 which is big savings over independent attorney fees.
 It’s important to note that more complicated cases may require additional legal assistance.

 Tip #2: There are a lot of local nonprofit organizations that specialize in citizenship assistance for free or low cost.
 Make sure to seek out nonprofit Department of Justice (DOJ) accredited organizations, such as Project Citizenship, which offers classes and clinics, or an organization with a lawyer on staff.
-Visit the One Percent for America resource page to find a nonprofit near you.
+Visit One Percent for America's curated library of education, resources, expert services and sponsored offerings from experts and providers.

 Although there are costs to becoming a US Citizen, it is attainable!